TurixAI/TuriX-CUA/README.md

 #### 4.2 Edit API Configuration

-Get API now with credit from our [official web page](https://turix.ai/api-platform/).
-Login to our website and the key is at the bottom.

 In this main (multi-agent) branch, you need to set the brain, actor, and memory models.
 It only supports mac for now.
 If you enable planning
 (`agent.use_plan: true`), you also need to set the planner model.
-We strongly recommand you to set the turix-actor model as the actor.
-The brain can be any VLMs you like, we provide qwen3.5vl in our platform.
-Gemini-3-pro is tested to be smartest, and Gemini-3-flash is fast and smart enough for most of the tasks.

 Edit API in `examples/config.json`:
 ```json